-And now let me proceed to reply to the objection that the invariable Regeneration of all infants in baptism, is proved to be the doctrine of the Church of England, by the language of her baptismal service.
+And now let me proceed to reply to the objection that the invariable Regeneration of all infants in baptism is proved to be the doctrine of the Church of England by the language of her Baptismal Service.

-I. I answer then, first of all, that the mere quotation of two isolated expressions in one particular service in our liturgy is not of itself sufficient.
+I. I answer then, first of all, that the mere quotation of two isolated expressions in one particular service in our Liturgy is not of itself sufficient.
 It must be proved that the sense in which the objector takes these expressions is the correct one.

-It must also be shown that this sense will bear comparison with the other services and formularies of the Church, and does not involve any contradiction.
-If this last point cannot be shown and proved, it is clear that the objector has put a wrong interpretation on the baptismal service, and does not understand the great principle on which all the services of our Church are drawn up.
+It must also be shown that this sense will bear comparison with the other Services and formularies of the Church, and does not involve any contradiction.
+If this last point cannot be shown and proved, it is clear that the objector has put a wrong interpretation on the Baptismal Service, and does not understand the great principle on which all the Services of our Church are drawn up.

-It is a most unsound method of reasoning to take one or two expressions out of a book which has been written as one great whole, place a certain meaning upon those expressions, and then refuse to inquire whether that meaning can be reconciled with the general spirit of the rest of the book.
+It is a most unsound method of reasoning to take one or two expressions out of a book which has been written as one great whole, to place a certain meaning on these expressions, and then refuse to inquire whether that meaning can be reconciled with the general spirit of the rest of the hook.
 The beginning of every heresy and erroneous tenet in religion may be traced up to this kind of reasoning, and to unfair and partial quotations.

-This is precisely the Roman Catholics argument, when he wants to prove the doctrine of transubstantiation.
-"I read," he says, "these plain words, 'This is my body,-this is my blood.'
-I want no more.
-I have nothing to do with your explanations and quotations from other parts of the Bible.
+This is precisely the Roman Catholic's argument when he wants to prove the doctrine of transubstantiation.
+"I read," he says, "these plain words, 'This is My body, this is My blood.'
+I want no more, I have nothing to do with your explanations and quotations from other parts of the Bible.
 Here is quite enough for me.
-The Lord Jesus Christ says, 'This is my body.'
+The Lord Jesus Christ says, 'This is My body.'
 This settles the question."

-This again is precisely the Arian's Argument, when he wants to prove that the Lord Jesus Christ is inferior to the Father.
+This again is precisely the Arian's argument, when he wants to prove that the Lord Jesus Christ is inferior to the Father.
 "I read," he says, "these plain words, 'My Father is greater than I." It is in vain you tell him that there are other texts which show the Son to be equal with the Father, and give a different meaning to the one he has quoted.
 It matters not.
 He rests on the one single text that he has chosen to rest on, and he will hear nothing further.

 This also is precisely the Socinian's argument, when he wants to prove that Jesus Christ is only a man, and not God.
-"I read," he tells us, "these plain words, 'The man Christ Jesus.'-Do not talk to me about other passages which contradict my view.
-All I know is, here are words which cannot be mistaken,-"The man Christ Jesus?"
+"I read," he tells us, "these plain words, 'The man, Christ Jesus.'-Do not talk to me about other passages which contradict my view.
+All I know is, here are words which cannot be mistaken, 'The man, Christ Jesus."